CACI No. 4002. “Gravely Disabled” Explained

 The term “gravely disabled” means that a person is presently unable to

-provide for the person’s basic needs for food, clothing, or shelter because
+provide for the person’s basic needs for food, clothing, shelter, personal

 term “gravely disabled” does not include persons with intellectual